Running a slick and seamless retail operation is one of the best ways to blow your competition out the water.

 Fewer mistakes are made.
 Orders get out the door faster.
 Less money is wasted.
 And you create raving, loyal customers.

-One of the fundamental parts of achieving this is gaining precision control of your inventory.
+One of the fundamental parts of achieving this is stock optimisation and gaining precision control of your inventory.
 But with 43% of retailers ranking this as their top challenge, it’s clearly proving to be a struggle.

 And so in this post we go through seven of the most effective inventory control methods.
 These help keep stock perfectly balanced, organise it optimally in the warehouse and are a crucial factor in creating a bulletproof overall operation.

 Let’s start by taking a quick look at why putting techniques like this in place is so important.

 Importance of inventory control

 The annoying thing about new inventory control methods is the time and effort required to put them in place.
 And so it’s tempting to just focus on other things – like getting your marketing sorted.

 But there are some pretty huge benefits that make taking a firm grip of your inventory management well worthwhile: